The Saint Louis University General Surgery Residency was founded in 1950 and has been integral to SLU ever since.

-The breadth of experience ranges from private practice to veteran affairs (VA) practice in academic and community settings.
+The breadth of experience ranges from academic tertiary care to private practice, and from care of veterans to children.
 This broad experience allows residents to experience a variety of practice styles and learn a broad array of technical skills.
-The clinical programs at these institutions emphasize general surgery, pediatric surgery, vascular surgery, gastrointestinal surgery and cardiothoracic surgery across a broad variety of clinical settings.
+The clinical programs at each of the affiliated institutions emphasize general surgery, pediatric surgery, vascular surgery, gastrointestinal surgery and cardiothoracic surgery across a broad variety of clinical settings.

 - Kaitlin Farrell, M.D.

 - Eddy C. Hsueh, M.D.